 4. Are You Going to Remove My Old Roof?

 There are some contractors that will do a visual scan for roofing damage and then decide place shingles over your old roof.
-The problem with this is that it takes a bit more than a visual inspection to notice rot and other physical issues that will cause problems on down the line.
+The problem with this is that it takes a bit more than a visual inspection to notice rot and other physical issues that will cause problems down the line.

 To make sure that no issues arise, it’s better to have the old roof removed and a new one put in its place.